menosgeze/Website2/content/docs/dailyLessons.md

    yay WideVine
 {{</highlight>}}

-Not only, I did not have to set it up, it works perfectly, and I am now able to watch Netflix and Amazon movies again.
+Not only did I not have to set it up, it worked perfectly and I am now able to watch Netflix and Amazon movies again.

 ## Mounting Windows to Linux
 While I was transitioning from Windows to Linux, I wanted to retrieve my Windows personal files.
 One suggestion from was to use the package **ntfs-3g** installed with: